 Although estate plans vary in size and complexity, all contain a will or a trust:

 Also referred to as a Last Will and Testament, a will is a legal document that provides instructions regarding how an individual’s property and the custody of their children (if any) should be handled after their death.

 A trust is a legal arrangement through which assets are held for beneficiaries.
-The person who creates the trust (also known as the grantor, settlor, or trustor) designates a trustee, who will manage the assets according to the grantor’s wishes.
+The person who is starting a trust (also known as the grantor, settlor, or trustor) designates a trustee, who will manage the assets according to the grantor’s wishes.
 Trusts are often used to minimize or eliminate taxes, to avoid probate court, to lower attorney fees and court costs, and to save time.

 There are two main types of trusts: revocable (living) trusts and irrevocable trusts.
 A revocable trust is created during the grantor’s lifetime and can be modified or revoked at any time prior to the grantor’s death.
 An irrevocable trust is created during the grantor’s lifetime or upon his or her death under the terms of a will or another trust, and it typically cannot be changed or revoked.

 Estate planning is for everyone – not just the old, wealthy, and retired.
 Too many people put off creating an estate plan because they don’t think they need one, they don’t want to think about their own death, they’re confused about the process, or they don’t know where to start.
 Unfortunately we cannot predict how long we will live, and if you don’t prioritize creating and maintaining an estate plan now, your family may be forced to sort out the complicated and stressful details after your death.